About

 Lodging, meals, and travel

-Workshop participants will stay in a University dormitory and eat in a University dining hall, the cost of which will be covered by Launch Pad.
+Workshop participants will stay in a University dormitory and eat in a University dining hall, the cost of which will be subsidized by Launch Pad.
 Embrace your inner college student!
 This option, along with free classrooms and labs, helps keeps costs down.

 The instructors are volunteers and not paid.
 We are non-profit.
 We do all we can to cover participant expenses on a modest budget.